groovywave/blog-with-astro/src/content/posts/FRIENDS/4-12_fork-it-over.md

 Chandler: All right!
 Ten buck! **Fork it over**!
 Cough it up!
 Pay the Piper!
 Gimme it.<br>
 <br>
-Monica: That does not mean you know us better, ) want a rematch.<br>
+Monica: That does not mean you know us better, I want a rematch.<br>
 <br>
-Rachel: Yeah, and none of these stupid grocery uestions, real personal questions.<br>
+Rachel: Yeah, and none of these stupid grocery questions, real personal questions.<br>
 <br>
 Monica: Yeah!
 And the winner gets a hundred bucks.<br>
 <br>